-Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details Sweden Mandatory - 2019 Allowed but not mandatory Allowed but not mandatory Yes - 2030 Looking at mandatory e-invoicing as part of the EU ViDA package.
+Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) EY Global Tax Alert/Jurisdiction specific details Sweden Mandatory - 2019 Allowed but not mandatory Allowed but not mandatory Yes - 2030 Looking at mandatory e-invoicing as part of the EU ViDA package.
 Switzerland Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable The Confederation requires e-invoices from its suppliers under certain conditions.
 PDF invoices sent electronically are accepted as e-invoices.
 Taiwan Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2026 Mandatory for foreign e-commerce operators conducting B2C sales in Taiwan to issue a cloud-based Government Uniform Invoice (GUI), which is a type of eGUI, to consumers for B2C transactions.
 The full implementation of the MIG 4.0 standard across all transaction types will take place in January 2026.
-The Bahamas Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable Türkiye Mandatory - 2013 Mandatory - 2013 Mandatory - 2013 Not applicable In the context of B2G, B2B, and B2C transactions, e-invoicing was introduced in 2011 and 2013, with mandatory usage having begun in 2013.
+Türkiye Mandatory - 2013 Mandatory - 2013 Mandatory - 2013 Not applicable In the context of B2G, B2B, and B2C transactions, e-invoicing was introduced in 2011 and 2013, with mandatory usage having begun in 2013.
 United Arab Emirates Allowed but not mandatory Allowed but not mandatory Not applicable Yes - 2026, 2027 Mandatory e-invoicing will apply to B2B transactions from 1 January 2027 for businesses with revenues of AED 50 million and above, and from 1 July 2027 for smaller businesses.
 B2G transactions will follow from 1 October 2027, after a B2B pilot program starting 1 July 2026.

-Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details United Kingdom Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2030 Following the consultation period that ended in May, an announcement on a proposed e-invoicing regime is expected as part of the Autumn Budget in November 2025.
+United Kingdom Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2030 Following the consultation period that ended in May, an announcement on a proposed e-invoicing regime is expected as part of the Autumn Budget in November 2025.
 Mandatory B2G e-invoicing for suppliers to National Health Service England has already been implemented.

-United States of America Not applicable Not applicable Not applicable Not applicable Uruguay Mandatory - 2012 Mandatory - 2012 Mandatory - 2012 Not applicable Uzbekistan Mandatory - 2020 Mandatory - 2020 Mandatory - 2020 Not applicable Vietnam Mandatory - 2022 Mandatory - 2022 Mandatory - 2022 Not applicable Mandatory from July 2022 subject to specific exceptions.
+Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) EY Global Tax Alert/Jurisdiction specific details United States of America Not applicable Not applicable Not applicable Not applicable Uruguay Mandatory - 2012 Mandatory - 2012 Mandatory - 2012 Not applicable Uzbekistan Mandatory - 2020 Mandatory - 2020 Mandatory - 2020 Not applicable Vietnam Mandatory - 2022 Mandatory - 2022 Mandatory - 2022 Not applicable Mandatory from July 2022 subject to specific exceptions.
 Zambia Mandatory - 2024 Mandatory - 2024 Mandatory - 2024 Not applicable